tabishfayyaz/notes-and-books/android-notes.md

 `apply plugin: kotlin-kapt` to add annotation processors (see JSR 269) support in Kotlin then libraries such as Dagger can be used however the dependency has to be added using `kapt` configuration

 `apply plugin: kotlin-android-extensions` to add support for view binding with Kotlin Android Extensions

+`classpath 'com.android.tools.build:gradle:3.4.2'` Android Studio Gradle Plugin that provides integration of Gradle into Android Studio.
+The version will match the version of Android Studio being used

+`distributionUrl=https\://services.gradle.org/distributions/gradle-5.1.1-all.zip` in _gradle-wrapper.properties_ which specifies the version of Gradle itself being used